Master Planning in AECO | What Should Be Included and Why It’s Important

 Software automates repetitive tasks, streamlines data input and analysis, and facilitates quick adjustments to the plan.
 This saves time, allowing planners to focus on the strategic and creative aspects of the master planning process.

-Software can help create 3D models and visualisations for more effective communication with stakeholders.
+Software can help create 3D models and visualizations for more effective communication with stakeholders.
 Precise visual representations convey the proposed development and help tell a stronger story, fostering better understanding and collaboration.

-Software integrates and visualises various data sets, giving planners comprehensive information about the site, demographics and environmental factors.
+Software integrates and visualizes various data sets, giving planners comprehensive information about the site, demographics, and environmental factors.
 Data-driven insights support informed decision making.

-Digital platforms (US site) facilitate real-time collaboration among planners, architects, engineers and other stakeholders.
+Digital platforms facilitate real-time collaboration among planners, architects, engineers, and other stakeholders.
 Software also supports community engagement through online surveys and virtual town halls, ensuring inclusivity in the planning process.

 Empresa Desarrollo Urbano de Medellín